IbrahimItani01/baddil/README.md

 <!-- UI UX -->
 <img src="./readme/title4.svg"/>

-> We designed Coffee Express using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+> We designed Baddĭl with a focus on intuitive user experience and sleek user interface, using wireframes and mockups to iterate and refine the design.
+Our goal is to ensure smooth navigation and a seamless bartering process.

 - Project Figma design [figma](https://www.figma.com/design/mQS7bXZeXgdcuBRzxnVaNN/Badd%C4%ADl-Project?m=auto&t=i0kwRwvZMlqeEVbU-1)